 Applicants who receive CPRIT funding under this award will be eligible to submit applications for continuation of project-related activities in future cycles, provided that they remain in compliance with CPRIT contractual obligations.
 However, applications for renewed funding will be subject to the same competitive review process as new applications submitted to CPRIT.

 Applicants should be aware that Texas law limits the amount of indirect costs that may be funded by CPRIT grants.
-Guidance regarding indirect cost recovery can be found in CPRIT's administrative rules.
-While State law does not specifically address a limit on indirect cost recovery for CPRIT-funded prevention programs, it is CPRIT's policy not to allow recovery of indirect costs for prevention programs except under exceptional circumstances.
-The proposed rules and the statute can be found at www.cprit.state.tx.us.
+It is CPRIT's policy not to allow recovery of indirect costs for prevention programs.

 3. KEY DATES